aws-samples/measure-agriculture-yield-with-amazon-rekognition-custom-labels/README.md

 **Train your model using this dataset.**

 ## Test the model
+**analyzeImage.py** can be used in this repository to count the amount of fruit in an image

 Once your model is ready for use and in the Running state,complete the following steps:

 **Step 1 : Start the model**
 On your model details page, on the **Use model** tab, choose **Start**.